kooixh/home-automation/README.md

 **POST /bulb/ip/brightness**

-Turn on bulb using the host address
+Set the brightness of a bulb using the host address

 Request body:
 ```json